Smooth Koopman eigenfunctions: Introduction

 \paragraph{The Koopman operator.} Koopman operators \cite{Nadkarni} act on observables by composition with the flow map.
 Given a function $f:M\to \cmplx$ or $f:X\to\cmplx$, and a time $t\in\real$, the action of the Koopman operator $U^t$ is defined as the time shifted map

 This makes $U^t$ a linear operator on the vector spaces of functions on $X$ or $M$.
 This action can be factored into the space of Borel functions on $X$ or $M$. $U^t$ also preserves the Banach spaces $C(X)$ and $C^r_c(M)$, where $C^r_c(M)$ is the space of compactly supported $C^r$ functions on $M$. $U^t$ also preserves the Banach spaces $L^p(\mu)$ for $p>0$ and the invariant measure $\mu$.
 Moreover, $U^t$ is a norm-preserving operator on these Banach spaces.
-Let $V$ be the vector field generating the flow. $V$ acts as a differential operation $V:C^1(M) \to C(M)$ , defined as
+Let $V$ be the vector field generating the flow. $V$ acts as a differential operator $V:C^1(M) \to C(M)$ , defined as

 When $p=2$, $L^2(\mu)$ is a Hilbert space, and $\{ U^t : t\in\real \}$ is a 1-parameter unitary evolution group on $L^2(\mu)$ \cite{DasGiannakis_delay_2019, DGJ_compactV_2018}.
 Such a group has a generator $\hat{V}$ acting on some dense subspace of $L^2(\mu)$, and the action of $\hat{V}$ on $C^1(M)\cap L^2(\mu)$ coincides with that of $V$.
+This space $L^2(\mu)$ will be our primary choice of functional space, in which we study the spectrum of the Koopman operator.
+The Hilbert space property provides a powerful array of tools to model the Koopman operator, both theoretically and numerically \cite[e.g.]{FroylandEtAl14, FroylandEtAl_coherent_2010, DasGiannakis_delay_2019, DGJ_compactV_2018, Philipp2024error}.
 An important property to consider for both the Koopman group and its generator, is the presence of eigenfunctions.

 \paragraph{Koopman eigenfunctions} Since $U^t$ is a linear operator on $C^r(M)$, $C(X)$ and $L^2(\mu)$, one can look for Koopman eigenfunctions in either of these spaces.
 Based on \eqref{eqn:def_Koop}, an eigenfunction $z:M\to\cmplx$ of $U^t$, with eigenvalue $\lambda$ should satisfy an equation of the form